SafaElmali/ClothFinder-UI/README.md

 # ClothFinder-UI

-👚 👔  _ClothFinder app helps you dress better_ 👕👖
+👚 👔  _ClothFinder helps you to dress better_ 👕👖

 </div>